tiepdotme/peteschaffner.com/Content/words/2020-02-23-0113-a-new-year-a-new-site.md

 ---
+title: A New Year, a New Site
 date: 2020-02-23 01:13
 slug: a-new-year-a-new-site
 ---

-# A New Year, a New Site

 Ok, the site isn't new as in design or content, but the underlying tech is.
 I guess it is also a little late to be writing a new-year post.
 Oh well…